AlexBezuska/Intro-to-Gamedev-using-SplatJS/step-13/README.md

-### SplatJS collecting game
+### Ferdinand Loves Berries
-by Alex Bezuska
+a SplatJS game tutorial by Alex Bezuska

-#Step 13 - Make fruit rotate
+#Step 13 - Make berries rotate

-- Add a starting angle to each fruit using the randomRange function between 0 and 360
+- Add a starting angle to each berry using the randomRange function between 0 and 360
-- turn all fruit right 1 degree every frame
+- turn all berries right 1 degree every frame